ArtCenter graduate Luciano Bove offers expert advice on how to achieve your dream career in car design

 Design School vs Engineering University

 The idea of being a car designer is still difficult to understand and be taken seriously by some people and that might include your parents.
 It may be seen as too artistic to be professional and even the most well-meaning advisor could be forgiven for assuming that to work with cars you should study mechanical engineering.
-In their head it is logical: cars equal mechanics or engineers.
+In their heads it is logical: cars equal mechanics or engineers.

 In India, for example, a large number of engineering university students dream of becoming car designers, and will try to apply for a Master’s degree in transportation design schools abroad after finishing their engineering degree.
 However, things are already changing, with several design schools making excellent efforts to change this state of mind by encouraging young people to begin by studying design, rather than try to convert their skills later.